Best Cell Phone Coverage 2019

-Words like “coverage” and “reliability” get thrown around a lot in the cell phone world.
-When you put those claims to the test, though, Verizon’s the best provider for getting all the calls, texts, and data you need, whether you’re in the city or out in rural areas.
+Do your eyes ever glaze over when you hear words like “coverage” and “reliability” during a cell phone plans commercial?
+Yeah, us too.
+Here’s the reality with cell phone providers: Verizon’s the best provider for getting all the calls, texts, and unlimited data you need, whether you’re in the city or out in rural areas.

 Cell phone plans from top providers

-Verizon has not only the best 4G LTE coverage in all 50 states, but it’s also consistently fast, so you shouldn’t have trouble finding tonight’s restaurant, uploading Instagram stories, or using Google to win an argument.1
+Verizon has not only the best 4G LTE network coverage in all 50 states, but it’s also consistently fast,1 so you shouldn’t have trouble finding a cool place to eat tonight, uploading Instagram stories, or using Google to win an argument.

 We can’t promise you won’t run into any dead spots, but you’re a lot less likely to encounter problems pretty much anywhere you go.